Dates and Deadlines

 Questions?

 The Randolph College Society of Physics Students is proud to announce the annual Randolph College Science Festival (SciFest)!
 The event started as a science day for kids in 2005 and expanded to a full festival in 2009.
 Today, we are joined by science, humanities, and arts departments across campus as well as numerous presenters and outside vendors to create a weekend of activities for all.
-Scroll down for more details about festival events, and click link at the right for a printable version of the 2025 SciFest schedule.
+Scroll down for more details about festival events, and click link at the right for a printable version of the 2026 SciFest schedule (coming soon).

-If you would like to receive information and updates about the 2025 SciFest and future events, please email scifest@randolphcollege.edu with the subject line “mailing list.”
+If you would like to receive information and updates about the 2026 SciFest (March 15 and March 26-29, 2026) and future events, please email scifest@randolphcollege.edu with the subject line “mailing list.”
 Or, stay updated by “Liking” the I Love Randolph Science Facebook page.
+Note that the 2027 SciFest is March 14 and March 18-21, 2027.

 Please note that the following are public events, and sponsoring organizations or the public may be taking pictures or recording video footage.
 By participating in these events, you (or, for students and other children under 18, your parent or guardian) consent to the capture and/or use of your (or your child’s) image and/or voice by Randolph College and waive any claims or rights, whether in law or in equity.